PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 form.
 It fixes the three-key schema, exact two-form count and arguments, nested consumer, predecessor, and successor.
 Retention must not add a result consumer, guard, graph traversal, mutation, dependency, or TensorFlow import path.

+The top-level call now retains its unchanged complete mutation dictionary as `_post_terminal_indexed_shape_convergence_stats`.
+The nested form remains `convergence_stats` and continues to supply later convergence guards and the final aggregate.

+This is an assignment-only retention change.
+The helper still creates exactly one graph index for the top-level form, reuses it across the same children, performs the same conditional final reconciliation, and supplies the same live LayoutState.
+The retained result has no new consumer or guard, and both surrounding recovery boundaries remain fixed.